azist/azos/src/Azos/Security/readme.md

 The security topic is a very broad and complex one as modern systems may need to employ various application security mechanisms such as the ones needed for authentication and authorization.
-Integration capabilities with other 3rd party providers is a must in almost every application these days.
+Integration capabilities with other 3rd party providers is a must have feature in almost every application these days.
-Modern business applications typically use a combination of various contemporary and legacy technologies as they need to span existing enterprise apps which may not be strangled/rewritten for practicality reasons.
+Modern business applications typically use a combination of various contemporary and legacy technologies as they need to cover existing enterprise apps which may not be strangled/rewritten for practicality reasons.

 ## App Chassis - Security Manager
-This Azos project was purposely designed to help build complex business systems which must address myriads of diverse requirements spanning modern and legacy systems.
+The Azos project was purposely designed to help build complex business systems which must address myriads of diverse requirements spanning modern and legacy systems.

 **Azos framework provides** a flexible uniform way of implementing a custom **security system of any level of complexity**